Sign In / Sign Out

 - Map and Locations

-The Russian language program cooperates with the Melikian Center to offer an interdisciplinary baccalaureate certificate in Russian, Eurasian and East European Studies for students in agribusiness, anthropology, architecture, economics, geography, history, political science, religious studies, Russian, sociology and women's studies.
+The Russian language program cooperates with the Melikian Center to offer a transdisciplinary baccalaureate certificate in Russian, Eurasian and East European Studies for students in agribusiness, anthropology, architecture, economics, geography, history, political science, religious studies, Russian, sociology and women's studies.

 Students are encouraged to study abroad.
 The ASU exchange program in Russian language and translation offers students the opportunity to study in Moscow, St. Petersburg or Kazan.

 Liberal Arts & Sciences, College of

 A major map outlines the degree’s requirements for graduation.